Biblical Magi: Music

 Some Christmas carols refer to the biblical Magi or Three Kings, especially hymns meant to be sung by the star singers, such as "Stern über Bethlehem".
 Peter Cornelius composed a song cycle, Weihnachtslieder, Op.
 8, which contain the song "Die Könige" (The Kings), which became popular in an English choral arrangement, "The Three Kings".
 Balthazar, Caspar, and Melchior are also featured in Gian Carlo Menotti's 1951 opera Amahl and the Night Visitors.
 The popular carol "We Three Kings" is another example.
 Johann Sebastian Bach's Cantata #65 "Sie werden aus Saba alle kommen" ("All they from Saba shall come") also tells about the Wise Men, based on the Old Testament prophesy found in Isaiah 60:6 ("A multitude of camels shall cover you, the young camels of Midian and Ephah; all those from Sheba shall come.
 They shall bring gold and frankincense, and shall proclaim the praise of the Lord.")

-Cinema
+Television & Cinema

-Numerous films have included these characters in some scenes depicting the Nativity, from The Life and Passion of Jesus Christ (1897) to The Star (2017).
+Numerous films have included these characters in some scenes depicting the Nativity, from The Life and Passion of Jesus Christ (1903) to The Star (2017).
 In 2003, the Spanish animated film The 3 Wise Men was released, directed by Antonio Navarro and nominated for the Goya Awards.

 The 1936 film The Three Wise Guys is a humorous story about 3 criminals who help a girl give birth in a barn in Bethlehem, Pennsylvania and give up a treasure in order to help her.
 The 1979 Monty Python's film Life of Brian opening scene is a parody of the visit of the Magi.

+In the anime Neon Genesis Evangelion, the organization NERV has three supercomputers that help run the organization that are called the Magi and are named Balthasar, Melchior, and Caspar.